Tesco Group Environment Policy

 - Corporate Responsibility Committee: Comprised of members including non-executive directors and the Tesco Group CEO, this Committee is responsible for overseeing the Group’s environmental obligations and holding senior management to account in terms of delivery and progress.

-- Corporate Responsibility Steering Group: Chaired by the Tesco Group Communications Director and member of the Executive Board, this group of senior managers are responsible for monitoring progress against our environmental commitments contained within our Little Helps Plan and ensuring appropriate strategies are in place.
+- Corporate Responsibility Steering Group: Chaired by the Tesco Group Communications Director, a member of the Executive Board.
+This group of senior managers are responsible for monitoring changes to the external environment and consider how they impact our sustainability strategy and reputation

 - Senior management: Functional senior managers have accountability for ensuring compliance with this policy and driving sustainable best practice.